 21. AI Recommendation Engine

-Build a personalized recommendation system using collaborative filtering or content-based algorithms.
-Deploy as a REST API with caching and A/B testing capabilities.
+Build a recommendation system using collaborative filtering or content-based algorithms.
+Deploy it as a REST API with caching, rate limiting, and A/B testing support.
+Excellent for data science and ML engineering roles.

 22. Distributed Task Scheduler